nguyenduchuyiu/chatbot-rag-app/README.md

-# Elastic Chatbot RAG App
+# Mini Perplexity

-This is a sample app that combines Elasticsearch, Langchain and a number of different LLMs to create a chatbot experience with ELSER with your own private data.
+This is a sample app that combines Elasticsearch, Langchain and a number of different LLMs to create a real-time search, chatbot experience with ELSER.

 **Requires at least 8.11.0 of Elasticsearch.**